-Ayesha Bedwei is a Partner in PwC based in Ghana.
-Ayesha specialises in Tax advisory services focused on the Energy sector, and helps Energy clients solve their tax problems and manage their tax affairs efficiently.
+|AmCham Ghana President: Ayesha Bedwei is a Partner in PwC based in Ghana.
+Ayesha specializes in Tax advisory services focused on the Energy sector, and helps Energy clients solve their tax problems and manage their tax affairs efficiently.

-In addition to this, Ayesha holds leadership positions within PwC in the areas of; Corporate Responsibility and Diversity & Inclusion, responsible for PwC’s West Market Area (Ghana, Nigeria and Liberia); Energy, leading PwC’s Africa Region; and Learning and Education, where she leads for Ghana.
+In addition to this, Ayesha holds leadership positions within PwC in the areas of; Corporate Responsibility and Diversity & Inclusion, responsible for PwC’s West Market Area (Ghana, Nigeria, and Liberia); Energy, leading PwC’s Africa Region; and Learning and Education, where she leads for Ghana.

 With over 18 years’ experience in the finance and accounting field (12 being in the tax energy arena), Ayesha has been involved in a wide array of projects and has built up a network of influential clients and associates during her professional career.
 Ayesha has gained a wealth of experience due to her involvement in Ghana’s energy sector from its inception to date.
-She has had the opportunity to organise and speak at a number of tax and regulatory -focused forums in this area covering several African territories.
-To date, these forums have been held in Ghana, the USA and Mozambique.
+She has had the opportunity to organize and speak at a number of tax and regulatory -focused forums in this area covering several African territories.
+To date, these forums have been held in Ghana, the USA, and Mozambique.
 The audience has typically been made up of representatives of key players in the energy industry as well as PwC colleagues from a number of countries.
-Ayesha’s expertise also led to her board appointment at the Ghana Oil Club, a non-profit friendly organisation for the Energy industry in Ghana.
+Ayesha’s expertise also led to her board appointment at the Ghana Oil Club, a non-profit friendly organization for the Energy industry in Ghana.

-Ayesha’s passion for leadership and career development is palpable and this was recognised by the multi-national textile company Vlisco, when she was nominated as a finalist for the 2014 “Vlisco Brand Ambassador for Ghana” Award.
+Ayesha’s passion for leadership and career development is palpable and this was recognized by the multi-national textile company Vlisco, when she was nominated as a finalist for the 2014 “Vlisco Brand Ambassador for Ghana” Award.
 The nomination gave Ayesha an opportunity to positively impact society with her personal and professional stories, the activities she was able to engage in, and the nationwide publicity these were given.
 As a result of this experience, Ayesha also received recognition from UN Aids and an appointment as an ambassador for their “protect the goal campaign” aimed at HIV awareness and reduction.